 On this dayJan 31, 1964

 Several years before, in September 1961, a local white state legislator named E.H.
 Hurst had shot and killed Herbert Lee in an Amite County, Mississippi, cotton gin in front of several eyewitnesses.
 Mr. Lee was a member of the Amite County, Mississippi, NAACP and worked with Bob Moses of the Student Nonviolent Coordinating Committee (SNCC) on a voter registration drive.
-Mr. Allen witnessed the murder and was initially coerced into saying that E.H.
-Hurst killed Herbert Lee in self-defense; he later recanted and told the FBI that Mr. Hurst had shot Lee for registering black voters.
+Mr. Allen witnessed the murder and was initially coerced into saying that Mr. Hurst killed Mr. Lee in self-defense; he later recanted and told the FBI that Mr. Hurst had shot Mr. Lee for registering Black voters.

-By 1964, Mr. Allen had resigned himself to leaving Mississippi for his own safety–and after he was murdered, Sheriff Daniel Jones was the main suspect; he later told Mr. Allen’s widow, “if Louis had just shut his mouth, he wouldn’t be layin’ there on the ground.”
+By 1964, Mr. Allen had resigned himself to leaving Mississippi for his own safety.
+After Mr. Allen was murdered, Sheriff Daniel Jones was the main suspect.
+Sheriff Jones later told Mr. Allen’s widow, “If Louis had just shut his mouth, he wouldn’t be layin’ there on the ground.”
 No one was ever charged or convicted for the murder of Louis Allen.